 Divorced or separated spouse.
 If you obtained a final decree of divorce or separate maintenance during the year, you can't take your former spouse as a dependent.
 This rule applies even if you provided all of your former spouse's support.

-Did the person have gross income of less than \$4,300 (threshold amount) in 2021?3 continued on next page
+Did the person have gross income of less than \$4,300 (threshold amount) in 2021?

 If NO, you can't claim this person as a dependent.